The People's Voice (newspaper): Affiliations with communism The People's Voice was controversial because of its alleged connections to the Communist Party. Powell presented himself as a political Independent, but many saw him as being influenced by Communism and its Popular Front. He specifically named the newspaper – The People's Voice – after Communist themes of shared ownership. Fittingly, this follows his career-long theme of invoking the "people" (he named his campaign volunteers "The People's Committee").

 Apart from Powell himself, the staff of Voice included open sympathizers of Communism, such writers Marvel Cooke and Doxey Wilkerson, and even the succeeding editor-in-chief Max Yergan.
-Later, Powell’s successor as New York City councilman and a former staff writer for Voice, Benjamin Davis Jr., made his political platform known through a recurring column in Voice that swung the tone of the paper further left.
+Later, Powell's successor as New York City councilman and a former staff writer for Voice, Benjamin J. Davis Jr., made his political platform known through a recurring column in Voice that swung the tone of the paper further left.

-However, support of communism was not a feature unique to this staff of writers; many progressive members of the Black community supported communist politicians, since the Communist party was the only U.S. political group to endorse anti-racism and anti-lynching laws.The People’s Voice’s affiliation with communism did not escape the attention of the federal government.
-In 1943, the New York office of the FBI filed a report on Powell and his “communistic... nationalist tendencies”.
-The report cited passages from The People’s Voice that nearly led to Powell’s criminal indictment.
+However, support of communism was not a feature unique to this staff of writers; many progressive members of the Black community supported communist politicians, since the Communist party was the only U.S. political group to endorse anti-racism and anti-lynching laws.The People's Voice's affiliation with communism did not escape the attention of the federal government.
+In 1943, the New York office of the FBI filed a report on Powell and his "communistic... nationalist tendencies".
+The report cited passages from The People's Voice that nearly led to Powell's criminal indictment.
 Powell's resignation from the paper in December 1946 resulted from advice that his affiliation with such a left-leaning organization might damage his political reputation.

-While Powell’s time was occupied in Congressional duties in Washington, Voice also published columns by Communist Party member and councilman Benjamin Davis that advocated for racial and economic justice.
+While Powell's time was occupied in Congressional duties in Washington, Voice also published columns by Communist Party member and councilman Benjamin Davis that advocated for racial and economic justice.
 Critics' subsequent scorn of Voices associations with Communism, combined with Powell firing certain staff members due to redbaiting, contributed to the paper's demise in 1948.